-This Italian gluten-free gem found in Soho, Camden Stables, and off Elephant and Castle Station promises that authentic pasta is no longer off limits if you’re gluten-free.
+This Italian gluten-free gem promises that authentic pasta is no longer off limits if you’re gluten-free.
 Forget the dry and chalky pasta disasters you’ve had in the past.
 At Leggero, all the pasta is fresh, handmade, and tastes like the real deal — from the classic carbonara to the taste sensation that’s the salmon-stuffed squid ink ravioli.
 And like any authentic Italian spot, there’s lots of delicious focaccia on offer, so don’t fill up on too much pasta.

 Everything on the menu at this Chelsea hot spot is not just gluten-free, it’s also plant-based, organic, and free from refined sugar — basically perfect for all types of diets.
 They do smoothies, juices, and snacks if you’re pushed for time, but if you’re going to visit Tanya’s, it’s worth sitting down and sampling their delish take on pad thai and lasagne.
 You haven’t lived until you’ve tried Tanya’s herby almond and cashew ricotta!

 If you’re used to holding out until Friday night for a chippy tea, get ready to have your world rocked.
 At Oliver’s, Wednesday is gluten-free fish and chips night, and everything—from the batter to the oil used to fry the fish—is 100% gluten-free.
-With branches in Belsize Park and Whetstone, it’s one for those north of the river, but with a Mediterranean take on the classic chippy, it’s also worth the trek if you’re not local.
+With a branch Whetstone, it’s one for those north of the river, but with a Mediterranean take on the classic chippy, it’s also worth the trek if you’re not local.

 Looking for a posh restaurant that’s also gluten-free?
 Look no further than Indigo.
 Housed in the One Aldwych hotel, this spot offers a high-end menu that’s worthy of its fancy surroundings.
 Expect rustic, UK-sourced meat, fish, and veg, from Yorkshire pheasant to Orkney scallops.
 It’s a taste sensation that just happens to be totally gluten-free.
 And it’s got a gluten-free seal of approval from Coeliac UK to prove it.